 One of the oldest Catholic universities in the U.S., SLU was founded in 1818.
 Today, it has a sister campus in Madrid, Spain.
 Offering 89 undergraduate majors, SLU is consistently ranked among the nation’s top 50 programs for 15 of its graduate and undergraduate programs by U.S. News.

-Learn more about SLU and what it takes to get accepted.
+Learn more about Saint Louis University and what it takes to get accepted.

 Location: Saint Louis